Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 ![PDF](./images/samplespdf.png)

 Well, to be honest, it doesn't bring anything in the balance to accelerate or increase the quality of the integration.
-The only thing it does really is *ensuring that whatever the distribution of random samples $X'_i$, they are all accounted for in the integral at their "just value" in order to avoid any bias*.
+The only thing it does really, is *ensuring that whatever the distribution of random samples $X'_i$, they are all accounted for in the integral at their "just value" in order to avoid any bias*.

-Basically, the division by the pdf simply tries to balance the samples so you end up *as if you had chosen a uniform distribution*.
+Basically, the division by the pdf simply tries to balance the samples so you end up with the *same scenario than if you had chosen a uniform distribution*.

 So what's the point of doing that then?